digital-work-lab/handbook/docs/teaching/lectures.md

 Tasks:

 - Professor: Schedule evaluations in the pen-ultimate week via [Evasys evaluation](https://www.uni-bamberg.de/its/lehrevaluation/).
-- Secretary: Order exam materials (Prüfungspapier&Mantelbögen).
+- Secretary: Order exam materials (Prüfungspapier, Mantelbögen).
 - Professor (Secretary): Prepare the exams (Deadline: day of the exam), information is typically provided one month before the semester ends (E-Mail: "Prüferbestellung").
 Check whether points add up, whether the number of points per task is consistent with the grading expectations - e.g., "list two examples" should correspond to 2 or 4 points. (**TODO: where to store the exam**).
 Review the exam for typos.
 Print it and prepare the exam materials.
 Add the date of the exam to the calendar and prepare to hand it over personally.

 ## 4. Exams and documentation